kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_4.md

 transact to Owner.changeOwner pending ...
 [vm]from: 0x5B3...eddC4to: Owner.changeOwner(address) 0xd91...39138value: 0 weidata: 0xa6f...35cb2logs: 1hash: 0xd1b...49448
 ```
 Notice the difference between the previous message from the blue button "getOwner" and this message from the orange button "changeOwner".
-It was a "`call`" and now it is a "`transact`".
+It was previously a "`call`" and now it is a "`transact`".

 To verify the new owner, click on the blue button "getOwner".
 Observe the message from the console.
 ``` console